The instructions in this article are applicable only if you want to tinker with the LuciadRIA sample code yourself.

 Go to the

 samples/directory and execute

 By default, a dev-server starts hosting the First Sample on

 http://localhost:3001/.
-It also watches the bundled files so that any changes in the source code or styling are picked up and served as long as the dev-server is running.
+It also watches the bundled files so that it can pick up and serve any changes in the source code or styling as long as it’s running.